AjayKadoula/AjayKadoula/README.md

 Hi there!

-I am <b>Ajay Kadoula</b>, and I am a software engineer 2 @ Dell Technologies.
+I am <b>Ajay Kadoula</b>, and I work as a software engineer 2 @ Dell Technologies.
 I have completed my Mtech in Computer Science & Engineering from <a href="https://iitism.ac.in/" target="_blank">Indian Institute of Technology (Indian School of Mines), Dhanbad!</a>.

 I am largely self-taught and have focused heavily on online resources as well as hands-on implementation to pursue my dream of becoming a successful Software Engineer.
 Fortunately, I have 4 internship experiences with early-stage and Apart from it, I found <a href="#" >Kabchefs</a> an open source community from different colleges).
 We had completed two projects <a href="#" >mybustime.in</a> and a ReactNative-based Bus Routes assistance App with Kabchefs.